hirsch-lab/research-project/README.md

-With this template in place, the automatic logging of context information is

-already implemented.
-The following snippet demonstrates the output of the
+With this template in place, the automatic logging of context information is already implemented.
+The following snippet demonstrates the output of the log information.
+It also keeps track of uncommitted changes in the repository, and (optional) config files.

-log information: